Japan

 Day 5

 • Our last day full in Koyoto started with shopping through the Nishiki Market and lunch at Napoli pizza place called Pizzeria Marita, walking distance from the market.
+The pizza was top notch!

 • We picked up some souvenirs for ourselves, and gifts for others at Aritsugu, specialty boutique Japanese knife and kitchen store.